jcoliz/bulkextensions-730/README.md

 # BulkInsertAsync with IncludeGraph does not insert multiple equal subentities

-This is a repro for [Issue #730](https://github.com/borisdj/EFCore.BulkExtensions/issues/780) on [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions)
+This is a repro for [Issue #780](https://github.com/borisdj/EFCore.BulkExtensions/issues/780) on [EFCore.BulkExtensions](https://github.com/borisdj/EFCore.BulkExtensions).
+(Sorry for any confusion, I dyslexically named this repo "730" when it should have been "780".)

 [![Build](https://github.com/jcoliz/bulkextensions-730/actions/workflows/build.yml/badge.svg)](https://github.com/jcoliz/bulkextensions-730/actions/workflows/build.yml)